 In addition to assessing student learning, the institution has a broad array of ways in which it assesses its overall institutional effectiveness.
-For more information, access American University's

 Academic Data Reference Book

 The Academic Data Reference Book (ADRB) is published annually by the Office of Institutional Research & Assessment.
 Its goal is to provide the university community with reliable and useful information and is comprised of six sections: student enrollment, incoming degree students, retention and graduation, degrees conferred, course enrollment, and faculty and staff.

 Common Data Set

 AU participates in the Common Data Set (CDS) Initiative, developed as a standard way for colleges, universities, vocational/technical, and graduate schools to self-report common or comparable data regarded as important for prospective students.